 Examination of the philosophy, concepts and techniques pertaining to the auditing process.
 Prerequisite: ACCT 311.
-SO
+MSSN.

-ACCT 473/74 Internship in Accounting: 1, 2 or 3 cr
+ACCT 473/74 Internship in Accounting (1, 2 or 3 cr)

 This internship offers the opportunity to put learned theory to practical application in a supervised work environment.
 Internship learning objectives are developed by student and faculty member, with approval of employer, to provide appropriate work-based learning experiences.
 Students are required to complete a minimum of 45 hours and complete a portfolio culminating the internship.
-Cross listed BUSN 471. \EXSL.
-Repeat up to 6 cr.
+Cross-listed with BUSN 473/474.
+EPRT.
+EXSL.
+May repeat up to 6 cr.

-ATHL-101 Personal Health
+ATHL 101 Personal Health (3 cr)

 A study of the practical application of health principles concerning personal and community health and wellness.
 Topics include health promotion, Healthy People 2010/2020/2030, as well as current topics of concern for personal and community health.
 Students will discuss different views of professionals in the health field and form opinions based on evidence collected.
-FI

-ATHL-111 Introduction to Athletic Training (3 crs)
+ATHL 111 Introduction to Athletic Training (3 cr)

 This course is designed to introduce students to the profession of Athletic Training.
 Throughout this course, students will learn the history of the profession, information on epidemiology of athletic injuries, pre-participation physical exams, strength training/conditioning, pharmacology, environmental conditions, protective devices, emergency care, and nutrition.
 After completing this course, students should have a basic knowledge of the profession of Athletic Training.
-F1
+EPRT.